HumzaBaig/pabang-MVP/README.md

 Created by Humza Baig, Jay Hwang, and Michael Pak.

+### Pre-Project Instructions

+For Pabang to work, your machine needs to have chromedriver installed.
+The easiest way is to use homebrew

+1. After installing homebrew onto your machine, type `brew install chromedriver`

+2. If you want to install chromedriver another way, refer to this [link](https://sites.google.com/a/chromium.org/chromedriver/) .

 ### Instructions

 Before beginning, make sure you have ruby 2.3.1 installed on your machine.